VincentRisi/jportal/anydbMake.md

 The python code parses a simple text script using the following syntax rules.
 The script is read line by line.
-The syntax used by the scripter is to make is easy to have readable scripts.
+The syntax used by the scripter is to make it easy to have readable scripts.

 If there is a # character anywhere on the line the rest of the line including the # char is ignored.